jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_series_set_values.rs - A chart example demonstrating setting
   the chart series values.

+* doc_chart_set_chart_area_format.rs - An example of formatting the chart
+  "area" of a chart.
+In Excel the chart area is the background area behind the chart.

+* doc_chart_set_plot_area_format.rs - An example of formatting the chart
+  "area" of a chart.
+In Excel the plot area is the area between the axes on which the chart series are plotted.

 * doc_chart_set_width.rs - A simple chart example using the rust_xlsxwriter
   library.